 Is this dish suitable for daily meals?

-Daily intake depends on portion size, cut selection, and seasoning approach.
-When lean meat gets chosen and sodium remains controlled, inclusion several times per week fits well within balanced routines.
-Frequent large servings or heavily seasoned versions may increase fat and sodium intake beyond ideal ranges.
+Daily intake depends on portion size, cut selection, seasoning approach.
+How often can it fit?
+When lean meat gets chosen and sodium stays controlled, inclusion several times per week works well within balanced routines.
+Push portions too large or season too heavy?
+That shifts fat and sodium higher than ideal.
+Want consistency without stress?
+Yes—smart choices keep rhythm steady and confidence strong.

 Does this preparation contain carbohydrates?